aagoyn/video-player/README.md

 ## Installation

 1. Clone this repository.
-2. Install the necessary dependencies using `npm install`.
+2. Install the necessary dependencies using `npm install` / `npm install --legacy-peer-deps`.